-You can see where I’m going with this one and it’s quite related to the above-mentioned reason.
-Whenever you work with extracted blood cells you’re working with the odds on your side, as far as the CRISPR delivery is concerned.
+You can see where I’m going with this one, and it’s related to the above reason.
+Whenever you work with extracted blood cells, you’re working with the odds on your side as far as the CRISPR delivery is concerned.
 I mean, the cells are there.
-They’re in front of you in a culture dish.
+They’re in front of you in a cell-culture dish.
 Targeting the wrong cells should be pretty much impossible.

 The problems become apparent when you want to deliver CRISPR-Cas to cells inside your body: Lungs, kidneys, liver, intestines, brain, heart, etc. How do you target these cells?
-And in case you have an answer to that question, how much CRISPR can you safely administer?
-Not too little, it needs to have an effect, but for science’s sake, not too much either!
+And if you have an answer to that question, how much CRISPR can you safely administer?
+Not too little.
+It needs to have an effect, but for science’s sake, not too much either!
 Too much can result in nasty effects like toxicity, increased risks of off-target cutting (explained below), or the risk of targeting other tissues.

 For this reason, it can be a risky business to administer CRISPR directly to the tissues of your body.
-It’s easier to take the organ out and manipulate and then reinsert.
+It’s easier to take the organ out and manipulate and then reinsert it.